 There is a depth of despair so great that any human effort to help merely chases the pain deeper into the secret chambers of the heart; there is a grief that seems to swallow up hope.
 Especially is this true when a sacred trust is violated, as when a minister takes advantage of a distraught, trusting woman, or when a spouse is unfaithful, or when someone betrays the confidence of a friend.
 It is to these that Jesus was sent, the ones who have failed in life or have been humiliated, the forsaken, the misunderstood, the ostracized, those who squandered their youth in foolishness and now are growing old.
 It is to these bruised people, to the ones being pressed ever farther down by the weight of a cold world, that Jesus was most of all sent.

-In Jesus' first sermon in his hometown, he quoted Isaiah and said that Isaiah's words applied to himself: "The Spirit of the Lord is upon me, because He has anointed me to preach the gospel to the poor.
-He has sent me to heal the broken in heart, to preach deliverance to the captives, and the recovering of sight to the blind, to set at liberty those who are bruised" (Lk.
+In Jesus’ first sermon in his hometown, he quoted Isaiah and said that Isaiah’s words applied to himself: “The Spirit of the Lord is upon me because He has anointed me to proclaim good news to the poor.
+He has sent me to heal the brokenhearted, to preach liberty to those held captive, and recovery of sight to the blind, to set at liberty those who are bruised” (Lk.
 4:18).
-Notice that the first element of the gospel God sent Jesus to preach was that he should "heal the broken in heart".
+Notice that the first element of the gospel God sent Jesus to preach was that he should “heal the brokenhearted”.
 The deep compassion of the Father for the downtrodden is reflected in these brilliant lines from an old hymn:

 Down in the human heart, crushed by the tempter,